Kevinr99089/ReVanced.Builder/install.md

 ---

-Once done, Go to Home screen (or Settings > Apps), and go to MicroG settings :
+Install these applications and once done, Go to Home screen (or Settings > Apps), and go to MicroG settings :

 <img src=".github/Installation/14.png">